pastcompute/pico-oregon-to-mqtt/README.md

 For a 3D printed enclosure, see https://github.com/pastcompute/openscad-rpipico-rfm69-container

-For how I made the antenna, see https://community.element14.com/challenges-projects/project14/rf/b/blog/posts/building-a-poor-man-s-quarter-wave-433mhz-antenna-antenna-s-construction
+How I made the antenna was inspired by this: https://community.element14.com/challenges-projects/project14/rf/b/blog/posts/building-a-poor-man-s-quarter-wave-433mhz-antenna-antenna-s-construction

 For decoding Oregon I modified an existing Ardunio library, then extended it with support for the Lacrosse by inspecting the source code of RTL433